rodjek/puppet-lint/developer/tutorial/index.md

 end
 {% endhighlight %}

-Inside this method, we can modify the `tokens` array to fix whatever problems we need to.
-In this case, all we need to do is append a newline token to the array.
+Inside this method, you can modify the `tokens` array to fix problems as necessary.
+In this case, all you need to do is append a newline token to the array.

 {% highlight ruby %}